Developing Viable On-Demand Gear Systems

 Open Area Experimental On-Demand Fishing

 Outside of the closed-area experimental fishing, fishermen-collaborators are testing on-demand systems throughout the year.
 They use a hybrid trawl setup.
-This means using a traditional buoy/highflyer on one end of a trawl and an on-demand unit on the other.
+This means using a traditional buoy/highflyer on one end of a trawl, with a vertical buoy line, and an on-demand unit on the other.
 The purpose of testing gear in open areas is to collect more data on each system, and to improve them using feedback from the collaborating fishermen.
-Our goal is to provide fishermen, who may be faced with a vertical line closure, a tool to continue their fishing operations while reducing the risk of entanglement of protected species.
+Our goal is to provide fishermen facing vertical line closures with a tool to continue their fishing operations while reducing the risk of entanglement of protected species.